Education Outreach on Woodson Ranch

 When Craig and Martha Woodson joined forces with The Montana Land Reliance to establish the Ruby Habitat Foundation, a significant part of their vision was to provide a venue for educating people about the synergy that can result when a ranch is managed for wildlife, agriculture and recreation.
 At the Woodson Ranch, we bring that vision to life in a number of ways.

 First, we follow the Woodson’s vision of attracting visitors through our recreational opportunities, whether those are fishing, birding, hiking, or just observing nature.
 When folks arrive at the ranch for the first time, we do our best to spend some time with them explaining the broader mission of the place.
 We can provide an overview of the place in a few minutes, or we are willing to take people on a tour of the ranch—whatever people have the time and interest for.

 We are working to enhance the relationship with local schools because we believe firmly that students learn best through experience, and we have a venue where such experiences can take place.
-We are currently pursuing a relationship with Montana Watercourse to create a curriculum which may be used when students of varying ages, and from various schools, come to visit the ranch.
 It is our hope to provide meaningful and memorable experiences to the “next generation” of land stewards.

 Third, the aforementioned Nature Trail is open to the general public and provides not just a wonderful place to walk and experience the ranch, but we have invested in interpretive signage explaining why we have done many of the things we have done.